manishankarjha/HR-Analytics/README.md

 - Employees having **salary upto 5000** are the ones who left the most and their number is 163.
 - After completing ``1 year`` at company, 59 people have left.
 This **attrition number decreases as the years at company increases** but it sees a spike as the years at company reaches ``5 and 10 years``.
 - From 237 people who left, around 112 have rated less than or equal to 2 in Job Satisfaction survey rating.
-- 200 People collectively from job roles of ``Laboratory Technician, Sales Executive, Research Scientist and Sales Representative`` have left. <br>
+- 200 People collectively from job roles of ``Laboratory Technician, Sales Executive, Research Scientist and Sales Representative`` have left.
+***

 ## Conclusion